The award-winning Vitality Bath Half Marathon returned to the streets of Bath today, Sunday 12th March, with a record number […]

 The Family Fun Run will begin at approximately 11:20am.

-The half marathon start pens will be opened at 10am to allow sufficient time for runners to move from the Runners Village
+The half marathon start pens will open at 10am, one hour before the race start, to allow sufficient time for runners to move from the Runners Village.

 Will there be extra trains and buses laid on ?